Month: September 2019

 A visualization of the work order management process, from work request to analysis

-Proper work order management considers the work order at every stage of its life from request to completion.
-The following sections describe what happens in each step of the work order management process.
-You will notice how a CMMS makes the work order management process more streamlined and efficient.
+Proper work order management accounts for every stage in a work order’s lifecycle, from initial request to completion.
+The following sections describe what happens in each step of a typical work order management process.
+Along the way, notice how a CMMS makes the work order management process more streamlined and efficient.

 Work Request Approval